mizzy/octopress/source/_posts/2011-12-20-lunar-eclipse.markdown

 {% img /images/2011/12/three-red-stars.jpg Three Red Stars %}

-This is the composite picture from the penumbral eclipse to the beginning of the total eclipse
+This is the composite picture from the penumbral eclipse to the beginning of the total eclipse.

 {% img /images/2011/12/composite-of-lunar-eclipse.jpg Composite %}